 I wrote a simple little explanation to introduce the evening:

 Welcome, friends, to our first ever Robbie Burns Night!
-We are so happy to happy to see your shining faces.
+We are so happy to see your shining faces.
 We will eat and drink and continue to be merry, but first let me tell you a quick history of Burns Night.

 Robert Burns (or Robbie Burns as he was known to his friends) was a poet who lived over 200 years ago and was from Scotland, which is on the island of Great Britain.
 Because his poems and songs were so loved and because he was such a good friend, every year on his birthday – January 25th – people come together to eat yummy food, celebrate Scottish heritage, and to read and sing some of his poems!
 So tonight we shall do just that.